EdwardRutz/service-worker-caching/README.md

 - JavaScript

 ## Notes

-### Coding Steps

-1. Check if browser supports the Service Worker API
-2. Name a cache, open it and add items to it
-3. Listen for the fetch event

 - Test site performance at [webpagetest.org](https://www.webpagetest.org/)
 - Service Workers only work with secure origins such as `HTTPS`